A note on quadrangular embedding of Abelian Cayley Graphs

 In \cite{Costa07} we show how any circulant graph can be viewed as a quotient of lattices and obtain as consequences that: i) for $k=2$, any circulant graph must be either genus one or zero (planar graph) and ii) for $k=3$, there are circulant graphs of arbitrarily high genus.

-We present here a complete classification of circulant graphs of genus one (Proposition \ref{classgenus1}), derive a general lower bound for the genus of a circulant graph $C_{n}(a_{1},\dots,a_{k})$ as $\dfrac{(k-2)\,n+4}{4}$, (Proposition \ref{limitante}), and construct a family of circulant graphs which reach this bound (Proposition \ref{kmaiorque3}).
+We present here a derive a general lower bound for the genus of abelian Cayley graph $C_{n}(a_{1},\dots,a_{k})$ as $\ds \frac{(k-2)\,n+4}{4}$, (Proposition \ref{limitante}), and construct a family of abelian Cayley graphs which reach this bound (Corollary \ref{circuquad}).

-This paper is organized as follows.
-In Section 2 we introduce concepts and previous results concerning circulant graphs and genus.
-In Section 3 we establish the classification of all circulant graphs of genus one (Propositions \ref{genus1_3} and \ref{classgenus1}) .
-In Section 4 we derive a lower bound for the genus of an $n$-circulant graphs of order $2\,k$ (Proposition \ref{limitante}) and construct families of graphs reaching this bound first for $k=3$ (Proposition \ref{kequal3}) and then for arbitrarily $k$ (Proposition \ref{kmaiorque3}).
+This note is organized as follows.
+In Section 2 we introduce concepts and previous results concerning circulant graphs, abelian Cayley graphs and genus.
+In Section 3 we derive a lower bound for the genus of an $n$-circulant graphs of order $2\,k$ (Proposition \ref{limitante}) and construct families of graphs reaching this bound for arbitrarily $k$ (Corollary \ref{circuquad}).